dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 Further, the steps to “set the start or end” of a range restricts that the start and end endpoints to have the same root: [5]

-- “If range’s root is not equal to node’s root, or if bp is after the range’s end, set range’s end to bp.”
+- “If range's root is not equal to node's root, or if bp is after the range's end, set range's end to bp.”
-- “If range’s root is not equal to node’s root, or if bp is before the range’s start, set range’s start to bp.”
+- “If range's root is not equal to node's root, or if bp is before the range's start, set range's start to bp.”

 Hence, we conclude the specifications as it is currently does not support crossing shadow boundaries.